 Sec.
-7-9-97. - Reserved Residential care facilities.
+7-9-97.
+Residential care facilities (NEW)

-Licensed residential care facilities serving six (6) or fewer residents are permitted in any district where residential uses are allowed.
-A residential care facility serving more than six (6) residents may be permitted in any district, planned community, or in any specific plan area zoned for multifamily residential or commercial uses subject to compliance with the applicable standards of the district.
+Licensed residential care facilities serving six or fewer residents are permitted by right in any district where residential uses are allowed.
+A residential care facility serving more than six residents may be permitted in any district, planned community, or in any specific plan area zoned for multifamily residential or commercial uses subject to compliance with the applicable standards of the district and the following requirements: